New Commercial Construction

 • TDLR (Texas Dept of Regulation) project number if the commercial project is valued over $50,000.
 Contact the TDLR Architectural Barriers Section at 1-877-278-0999 for registry information.

 Kindly note that Round Rock has a strict one-permit system in place.
-To avoid any delays in your project, it is essential to add the general contractor and relevant sub-contractors to your application. **They need to confirm their involvement in the project through their Round Rock Permit Portal account to be included in a permit.
+To avoid any delays in your project, it is essential to add the general contractor and relevant sub-contractors to your application.
+They must accept their assignment in the project via their Permit Portal account to be included in a permit.
 Although their confirmation is not mandatory at the time of application submittal, it will be required before permit issuance.

 The City Council approved a Roadway Impact Fee ordinance that took effect on Jan.
 1, 2020.
 The fee is being phased in over time according to when the project’s final plat is issued.
 Refer to the Roadway Impact Fee page for fee calculations and offsets.